Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

 \subsection{Estimation Accuracy}

-Following \citet{baillie2024rit}, we examine the estimation accuracy of multiple-equation estimators (OLS, FGLS-CO, FGLS-D, GD and BC-GD: generalized durbin estimator with bootstrap bias correction).
-Specifically, we compute and compare the bias and mean squared error (MSE) of these estimators.
-For ease of interpretation, we summarize the bias and MSE of vector parameters using scalar measures based on the Euclidean norm.
+Following \citet{baillie2024rit}, we examine the finite-sample accuracy of four estimators for multiple-equation systems: OLS, FCO, FD, and GD.
+Specifically, we compute and compare their bias and mean squared error (MSE).
+Because the parameters are vector-valued, we summarize bias and MSE using scalar measures based on the Euclidean norm for ease of interpretation.